manab-kb/Object-Recognition-and-Classification-System/README.md

 ### 2. Image Detection
 The user turns on their deivce's inbuilt camera via the GUI using the *Live Feed* button, which detects if an object is present in front of the camera by comparing it with a referrence image, provided previously to the backend of the code.

 #### *NOTE: The camera has not been displayed for security purposes.
-The black window, which is opened up on the screen, is the camera module.*
+The black window, which is open on the screen, is the camera module.*

 <p align="center">
 <img width="903" alt="Page_3" src="https://user-images.githubusercontent.com/77844663/111804313-f8f36d80-88f5-11eb-81d9-f4e44951c658.PNG" align="center">